Location Sensitivity Plays a Role in Local Search Rankings

 There are three main parts to this document.
 The first describes how web pages/business listings might be ordered in results based upon a balancing of distance scores and topical scores.
-The second part is about location sensitivity, and determining a scope of results.
+The second part is about location sensitivity and determining scope of results.
 The third part looks at advertising, and the ability to target advertisements based upon the topic and geographic location of a query and the documents returned in response to that query.

 I’m going to focus mainly upon the location sensitivity part of the patent application, and skip over the advertising aspects.